Karp Sviridov

 Karp Vasilyevich Sviridov (Карп Васильевич Свиридов; 24 May 1896 – 4 February 1967) was a Soviet Army lieutenant general and a Hero of the Soviet Union.

 Drafted into the Imperial Russian Army during World War I, Sviridov briefly saw combat in 1917 and was demobilized in early 1918.
 Drafted into the Red Army during the Russian Civil War, he fought as a section commander on the Southern and Eastern Fronts, escaping from Volunteer Army captivity.
 Sviridov served in staff and command positions during the interwar period and by the beginning of Operation Barbarossa commanded the 18th Rifle Division.

 His division was mostly destroyed in encirclement during the Battle of Smolensk, but Sviridov managed to break out and received command of the 363rd Rifle Division, which became the 22nd Guards Rifle Division in early 1942 for its actions in the Battles of Rzhev.
-In late 1942 the division was converted into the 2nd Guards Mechanized Corps, which Sviridov led for the rest of the war and the early postwar period.
+In late 1942, the division was converted into the 2nd Guards Mechanized Corps, which Sviridov led for the rest of the war and the early postwar period.
 He was made a Hero of the Soviet Union for his leadership of the corps in the Siege of Budapest and the Vienna Offensive.

 Postwar, Sviridov continued his military service, successively commanding two rifle corps and serving as deputy commander and assistant commander of several armies before retiring in 1955.

 Early life, World War I, and Russian Civil War

-Sviridov was born on 24 May 1896 in the village of Chiganak, Makarovskoy volost, Balashovsky Uyezd, Saratov Governorate to a peasant family.
+Sviridov was born on 24 May 1896, in Chiganak, Makarovskoy volost, Balashovsky Uyezd, Saratov Governorate, to a peasant family.
 During World War I, Sviridov was called up for military service in the Imperial Russian Army on 1 August 1915 and sent to a reserve rifle regiment in Zlatoust.
 After graduating from the regimental training detachment in October 1916, he served with it as a junior unter-ofitser and squad leader.
 Sent to the front with a marching company in April 1917, Sviridov fought with the 745th Novo-Alexandrovsk Infantry Regiment on the Western Dvina.
 Before his demobilization in April 1918, he was elected a member of the regimental committee.

 During the Russian Civil War, on 15 September, Sviridov was drafted into the Red Army and assigned to the 2nd Rifle Regiment.
 As a Red Army man and section commander, he fought with the regiment on the Southern Front near Balashov.
 Near the khutor of Lukoyanovsky, Don Host Oblast, he was captured by the Volunteer Army in October 1918 and imprisoned.
 After escaping on 15 February 1919, Sviridov returned to the Red Army in March and joined the 8th Rifle Regiment of the 2nd Red Communards Brigade, forming in Samara.
 After the regiment was sent to the Ural Front, he served as section leader and assistant platoon commander in the fight against the Ural Cossacks.
 After the Ural Front was abolished in March 1920, Sviridov was transferred to work in the Revolutionary Tribunal of the Ural Fortified Region.